 Here are the 8 key Health & Safety elements of the Jamaican Tourism Sector.
 These simple and effective steps will help to safeguard the health of our visitors and workers.

-Only tourism facilities in that corridor will be opened in Phase 1, after an assessment of their readiness.
+Only tourism facilities in that corridor will be opened, after an assessment of their readiness.
 All visitors will be required to remain within that

 corridor and must observe all applicable protocols.